gatttaca01/azure-openai-workshop/README.md

 - [Optional] VS Code, Python, Node JS, and Azure CLI to modify / run the app locally

 ## Step 1: Basic Chat
 Go to [oai.azure.com](https://oai.azure.com) and  navigate to chat under playground.
 Test basic chat with gpt-4o and play with prompt to customize responses.
+Upload a photo and ask question regarding image content.

 ## Step 2: Basic Chat with your own data
 In chat interface in playground, open Add Your Own Data tab and click "+ Add Data Source" button.

 Select Subscription, blob storage to store pdf files, and Azure AI Search service to index files.
 Give an Index name, check add vector search box and then select available text-embedding-ada-002 model from dropdown.

 Click next and add documents you want your chatbot to use to answer questions.
 Click next and select search type.
 (Hybrid is recommended for most scenarios).
 Click next wait until indexing is finished.
 Chat bot should answer questions regarding data source with citations after indexing finished.

 ## Step 3: Create a customized index using Azure AI Search
 Go to [portal.azure.com](https://portal.azure.com) and search for "Azure AI Search" resources.
 Use existing or create new resource.